Shailesh J. Mehta School of Management

 Shailesh J. Mehta School of Management (popularly known as SJMSOM or simply SOM) is a public business school and part of Indian Institute of Technology Bombay.
 SJMSOM was established in 1995.
-In 2000, the school was renamed to Shailesh J. Mehta School of Management, in honor of Dr. Shailesh J. Mehta who is a Mechanical Engineer graduate of IIT Bombay The director of school is S.N.
-Rao.
+In 2000, the school was renamed to Shailesh J. Mehta School of Management, in honor of Dr. Shailesh J. Mehta who is a Mechanical Engineer graduate of IIT Bombay The director of school is S.V.D.
+Nageswara Rao.

 Academics

 SJMSOM conducts education and research in leadership, economics, marketing, entrepreneurship, organizational behavior, technology management, operations, strategy and other areas.
 The school offers a full-time degree course (Master of Business Administration), doctoral course and Management Development Programs (MDP) for company representatives.
 The school offers short-term programs in areas of management for the faculty of technical and management institutions during summer and winter seasons.
 Shailesh J. Mehta School of Management, IIT Bombay and Olin Business School, Washington University in St. Louis jointly offers Executive MBA (EMBA) degree program for working professionals.

 Admissions are through CAT followed by group discussions and personal interview.